pcward/pcward.github.io/_posts/2015-02-10-yahoo-study-storytelling.md

 Some aspects of the immune response promote better sleep, while others disrupt sleep?

 That's completely backwards from what the study actually did!
-The study maipulated sleep patterns and examined levels of two immune-system-related hormones.
+The study manipulated sleep patterns and examined levels of two immune-system-related hormones.
 In effect, the study said A (sleep patterns/napping) correlates with B (hormone levels).

 The good doctor Gehrman seems to say that B causes A!